 Engaging actively and openly with the tech community, especially civic tech and election/campaign tech groups.

-We are already working closely with the Something New party and sharing technology including our Digital Democracy platform and the open-source OpenPolitics manifesto.
+We are sharing technology including our Digital Democracy platform and the open-source OpenPolitics manifesto.
 We have presented to the Citizen Beta group at Newspeak House and will continue to seek to work together on mutually beneficial projects.

 The aim is to do politics differently.
 To harness tech as a way of giving a smaller party a bigger voice.
 To demonstrate our commitment to openness, collaboration, transparency and attracting people from outside politics.

 We are now reaching out to various campaign groups offering to be the vessel/vehicle/party wing of a movement to build a new opposition.